alexisc64/git__commands/git_commands.md

 `git mv` Move or rename a file, a directory, or a symlink. example: git mv -k <project> <newfolder>

 ## navegation
 `cd <directory>` to move to the direction typed to work on it.

+`pwd` to check the actual location of the repo: example: $ pwd /c/Users/LENOVO/Desktop/proyecto
 ## compare
 `cmp` used to compare two files to know if they are identical or not